Peels are touted by many as the secret to glowing skin.

 Which chemical peel is best for me?
 What is my peel tolerance?

-The steps below will help you determine which peels work for your particular skin type, condition, and experience.
+The steps below will help you determine which peels work for your skin type, condition, and experience.
 Let’s get started.

 Level 3: If you are receiving professional peels or looking to move up in strength, this level can be intense, starting with stinging, and your skin may become inflamed and hot.